toluwalojurotimiayeni/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py)
+Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py). (task based on 8-rectangle.py)